-Radical monotheism, as elaborated by H. Richard Niebuhr, has to do with value and ethics.1 The core question is: What is good?
+People typically think of monotheism as an idea or belief-almost never as a mode of action or ethics.
+"Radical monotheism," as elaborated by H. Richard Niebuhr, has to do with a basic center of value and a fundamental ethics.1 The core question to which "radical monotheism gives answer is: What is good?
 What is best for the loyalty, devotion, and cause of my life, and of our lives as an organization, a region, a state, a nation, or a species of life?
+In his book Radical Monotheism and Western Culture, Niebuhr inspired me to see monotheism as a universal basis for responsible action, an ethics that is not merely Christian, Jewish, or Islamic, but an ethics that applies to any community (religious or otherwise).

-"Radical monotheism," as defined by Niebuhr, is one of three prominent answers that are being given to the fundamental question of ethics.
+"Radical monotheism," as defined by Niebuhr, is one of three prominent answers that humanity has given to the fundamental question of ethics.
 The other two answers he named "polytheism" and "henotheism."
-Curious as these three terms may seem, they point to basic alternatives for determining ethical action for any human life or any society.
+Curious as these three terms may seem, they point to basic alternatives for determining ethical action, and they apply to every human life and every society, past or future.